 The American Fisheries Society (AFS), President Cecil Jennings, the AFS Western Division, and AFS Pacific Islands Chapter are excited to host the 154th AFS Annual Meeting, September 15-19, 2024 in Honolulu, Hawai’i.
 The theme “Conserving Fishes and Fishing Traditions through Knowledge Co-Production” will stimulate a wide range of sessions focusing on the past, present, and future of fisheries conservation and management as we bring together professionals from across North America, the Pacific Islands, and countries throughout the world.
 The Honolulu Program Committee invites proposals for symposia, workshop/continuing education courses, and innovative sessions that support the theme and look to advance the fisheries profession.
 Scientific sessions will be in-person but we anticipate there may be options for self-funded hybrid sessions.

 An organized symposium will contain a series of integrated presentations organized around a single topic or theme.
 The goal of these sessions is to provide a forum for focused discussions on new and emerging topics or innovative applications of established approaches.
 Symposia proposals are encouraged to address the meeting theme, though this is not mandatory.
-Symposium proposals should be submitted to the Honolulu symposium submission portal when it opens later this year or early next year.
+Symposium proposals should be submitted to the Honolulu symposium submission portal (link below).
 Please contact the Program and Symposia Chair, Julie Carter, [email protected], for questions related to symposium topics and submission.
 The final symposium submission deadline is February 23, 2024.

 Innovative Session Proposals

 The Program Committee encourages organizers to submit creative proposals for sessions that use engaging design, approaches, and formats.
-These proposals could include panel discussions, lightning/speed presentation sessions, slam sessions, or other interactive and non-traditional sessions.
-Innovative session proposals should be submitted to the Honolulu symposium submission portal when it opens later this year or early next year.
+These proposals could include panel discussions, lightning/speed presentation sessions, slam sessions, workshops, or other interactive and non-traditional sessions.
+Innovative session proposals should be submitted to the Honolulu symposium submission portal (link below).
 Please contact the Program and Symposia Chair, Julie Carter, [email protected] for questions related to session topics and submission.
 The final submission deadline is February 23, 2024.